adeola-jo/AI-Planning/blocks problem/README.md

 # Blocks Problem

-## Introduction
-This repository contains PDDL files and planners for solving various block world problems.
  The block world domain involves a set of blocks that can be stacked on top of each other or placed on the table.
 The objective is to achieve specific configurations of these blocks using predefined actions.

 ## Table of Contents
 - [Files](#files)